Arctic Helm

 For low-competition engineering keywords, ranking improvements appear within 8 to 12 weeks.
 A full visibility system covering search, LinkedIn, and social takes 12 months to build and compound.

-What is the best approach for technical firms with no marketing?
+What is the best approach for technical firms with no visibility function?

 Start with search visibility.
 Build 10 to 15 well-structured web pages.
 Add LinkedIn thought leadership from one principal after 3 months.
 Add social storytelling after 6 months.
 Sequential, not simultaneous.